drewjbartlett/routegen/README.md

 ### The Problem

-Defining your routes at "magic strings" is messy never a good idea, especially as your app grows.
+Defining your routes as "magic strings" is messy never a good idea, especially as your app grows.
 You might have something like this:

 ```js
 // foo.js